Requirements to teach in Aotearoa New Zealand

 An IQA may also be needed for other purposes, like setting your salary.

-If your teaching experience isn’t recent or up to date, you may need to complete a refresh programme.
+If your teaching experience isn’t recent or up to date, you may need to go through a refresh pathway.

 Discretionary pathway